tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - neoantigen high immunogenicity (i.e. quality) inference: non-selfness (different from known antigens) and selfness (still able to bind MHC and activate T cell), so high quality/immunogenicity neoantigens are distinct from known antigens but still similar enough to bind MHC and activate T cells
  - long-term survivors of pancreatic cancer develop recurrent tumors with fewer high-quality neoantigens (natural immunoediting of neoantigens)
 # Neoantigen specific CD4<sup>+</sup> T cells in human melanoma have diverse differentiation states and correlate with CD8<sup>+</sup> T cell, macrophage, and B cell function
- - CD4<sup>+</sup> T cells that recognize neoantigens express *CXCL13* and are subdivided into clusters expressing memory and T follicular helper markers, cytolytic markers, inhibitory receptors, and IFN-gamma
+ - CD4<sup>+</sup> T cells that recognize neoantigens express *CXCL13* and are subdivided into clusters expressing memory and T follicular helper markers, cytolytic markers, inhibitory receptors, and IFN-γ
 # Network-based machine learning approach to predict immunotherapy response in cancer patients
  - tumor mutation burden improves model
 # New biomarkers exploration and nomogram construction of prognostic and immune-related adverse events of advanced non-small cell lung cancer patients receiving immune checkpoint inhibitors